mikaelri/Budgeting-Application-Project/README.md

 1. User can log in and out and create a new user account
 2. User can view a list of own individual budgets after logging in
-3. User can select which budgets to view and/or modify from the list of budgets
+3. ~~User can select which budgets to view and/or modify from the list of budgets~~
-4. User can create a new budget (and at the same time add already new income or expenses, see below)
+4. User can create a new budget and at the same time add already new income or expenses, category and message
-5. User can continously add income and expense transactions to the budget with a message and category
+5. ~~User can continously add income and expense transactions to the budget with a message and category~~
-6. User can search income and expenses related to specific word or category (i.e. Salary or Rent)
+6. ~~User can search income and expenses related to specific word or category (i.e. Salary or Rent)~~
-7. Admin user can delete existing user accounts and add new admin users
+7. ~~Admin user can delete existing user accounts and add new admin users~~
-8. Admin user can see a list of user accounts
+8. ~~Admin user can see a list of user accounts~~

 ***Database tables***